R-a-y-Zhang/scout/git.md

 # Scratching the Surface of Git
 ## Description
 This will give a very basic overview of what is Git and how to use it.
-This will cover common tasks when using git.
-However git is extremely complex so feel free to delve deeper.
+This will cover common tasks that one needs to perform with git.
+Keep in mind that git contains an extremely complex set of commands so please feel free to figure out things about it that I did not cover but you will need.

 ## git - the stupid content tracker
 Git is a VCS, or **V**ersion **C**ontrol **S**ystem, and is widely used by nearly every single